Skip to Content

 I also have links to a few other recipes for squash littered throughout this recipe.

-I usually serve this with brown rice and some snipped chives.
-I’m not vegan so will often add a satisfying dollop of sour cream too.
+I usually serve this with brown rice and some snipped chives and a dollop of sour cream.

 You could also add a generous sprinkle of sharp Cheddar cheese.